Seniors win Labouisse Prize for projects in South Africa and Sierra Leone

 The award to Jeon will aid her efforts to identify and respond to needs and perceptions surrounding the use of contraceptives in the Zithulele community of South Africa's Eastern Cape Province.
 Portner's award will assist him in developing a maternal-health coordination center in eastern Sierra Leone and will build on the efforts of other Princetonians in the region.

 Jeon, of San Diego, Calif., is a molecular biology major who is also pursuing a certificate in the Woodrow Wilson School of Public and International Affairs.
-She first visited Zithulele during the summer of 2012 to research early childhood education and prenatal care as a participant in Princeton's International Internship Program.
+She first visited Zithulele during the summer of 2012 to research early childhood education and prenatal care as a participant in a program created by the Center for Health and Wellbeing and managed by Princeton's International Internship Program.

 "The conversations that I shared and the stories that I witnessed illuminated my perspective of global health and health policy, and the questions I began to ask about community health in a developing country have motivated my interests in both molecular biology and public policy at Princeton," Jeon said.

 In Zithulele, Jeon will interview women, their partners and families, health care providers and community leaders to learn how contraception is viewed and utilized.
 Then, in coordination with nongovernmental groups and health care providers, she plans to design and begin to implement programs based on her research findings to promote awareness and access to contraception.